oraclerob/por/README.md

 1. Clone the repo
 2. Create a user por/por on your local database (you can change this in settings.py)
 3. Use Django to migrate the database (create the tables)
+4. A "cron" job to run "retic_engine.py" at 1 minute intervals.

 # TODO